eiriniOG/coverwallet-app/README.md

  When I first read the problem I thought about building a regression model, directly based on final account values.
 But that approach presented two problems: it ignores the existence of conversion middle step and it forces me to either aggregate quotes data somehow (not always feasible) or just discard it (and use only accounts information).

  #### 2. Developing
-The fact conversion/not conversion is modeled through Classification techniques.
+The fact conversion/not conversion is modeled through Classification techniques, and then it will be used to calculate expected account values according to the provided definition grouping by account ids.
 That means that the unit of modeling is a quote containing certain descriptive variable about the quote itself and the account that made it.

 First of all, input data is processed and analyzed in order to find any possible issue, and also to transform it into a single master dataset.